 Odaiba is THE ultimate destination for Japanese toys and fun for the whole family.

 Hot tip: Visit ALL the shopping malls in Odaiba – there’s toy shops in every one.

-Where to buy Traditional Japanese Toys?
+No.2: Where to buy Traditional Japanese Toys?

 Take a look at what tops our list of Japanese toys to buy in Japan.

 - Japanese paper balloons in all the animal shapes